-Many people every year travel to Tanzania and Zanzibar to soak up the sun on Tanzania's fantastic Indian Ocean beaches, see the extraordinary wildlife, or attempt a climb up Africa's highest mountain, Mount Kilamanjaro.
+Many people every year travel to Tanzania and Zanzibar to soak up the sun on Tanzania's fantastic Indian Ocean beaches, see the extraordinary wildlife or attempt a climb up Africa's highest mountain, Mount Kilimanjaro.
 A visit to Tanzania is truly spectacular.

 Tanzania is a very popular destination with aid and charity workers.
 Due to the nature of work within local communities aid and charity workers along with those visiting friends and relatives are at the highest risk of issues when travelling to Tanzania.

 The following expandable sections contain information on the risk of malaria, what vaccines are recommended and other important issues you may face when travelling to Tanzania.

 Information Reviewed by Andrew Walton MPharm our Superintendent Pharmacist on: 30/4/2021

 What is the risk of malaria in Tanzania?

 It is the opinion of Travelpharm that customers to Tanzania and Zanzibar are at high risk of contracting malaria and therefore they should observe strict bite avoidance measures and take anti-malaria medicines in all areas of the country.